 Ability to solve problems as they arise independently

-Bachelor's degree in Accounting is required.
+Bachelor's degree in Accounting or related field is required

-3-5 years of a combination of customer service and accounting experience is required.
+3-5 years of a combination of customer service and accounting experience is required

 Oracle experience is preferred

 Work Posture: This position is operating on a hybrid schedule, with an on-campus/in office presence two days a week.

 Typical work schedule is Monday-Friday from 8:30-5:00pm.
 An alternate work schedule allowing for evening and weekend hours will be required on occasion.